dusanmitrovic98/AdvancedDataStructures/README.md

         child being less than the parent and the right child being greater than the parent.

 [ ] 18.
 AVL Trees | status: PENDING
+        a self-balancing binary search tree in which the heights of the two child subtrees of any node differ by at most one.

 [ ] 19.
 B-Trees | status: PENDING